winitzki/scall/tutorial/programming_dhall.md

 One can generalize `foldMap` by replacing an arbitrary monoid by an arbitrary _applicative functor_, as the properties of applicative functors are somewhat similar to the properties of monoids.
 The result of this generalization is a method known as `traverse`.
 It converts a data structure of type `F a` into a value of type `L (F b)` using a function of type `a → L b`.
-The type signature of  `traverse` is written in Haskell like this:
+The type signature of  `traverse` is written in Haskell as:

 ```haskell
 traverse :: Applicative L => (a -> L b) -> F a -> L (F b)  -- Haskell.